 The APP Scam Epidemic: Behavioral Intelligence as a Game-Changer

-Authorized push payment (APP) scams are taking the world by storm, leaving victims vulnerable and damaging trust in the financial ecosystem.
+Authorized push payment fraud (APP fraud) is taking the world by storm, leaving victims vulnerable and damaging trust in the financial ecosystem.

 With the widespread adoption of the Internet and mobile banking, push payments are now accessible to most bank customers 24/7.
 While they offer convenience, they have also become a primary target for a specific type of fraud dominating global statistics: authorized push payment fraud, also known as APP fraud or APP scams.